PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape, or when the axis direction is coded as 'not relevant' by the user.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of planes should be interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
 See the description of :ref:`combinations of planes<planes_entry>` and :ref:`angled circular directions<circular_combinations>` for a visual description of how this works.
-For sequential movements in different planes or circular directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to assign a temporal order to the movement sequence.
+For sequential movements in different planes, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to assign a temporal order to the movement sequence.

 At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once within a module.
-For a movement that travels back and forth along both circular directions for a given plane, you can either create a new module for each successive change in direction, or you can select that the movement is 'bidirectional' in the :ref:`movement characteristics<movement_chars>` options, if applicable.
-In the case of bidirectional movements, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, select the first direction of motion to be the circular direction.
+For a movement that travels back and forth along both directions for a given axis, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is 'bidirectional' in the :ref:`movement characteristics<movement_chars>` options.
+In the case of bidirectional movements, you should establish a convention for selecting circular direction, such as always selecting the first direction of motion.

 * **Mid-sagittal plane**